Islam in Malta: Independent Malta

 Malta and Libya also entered into a Friendship and Cooperation Treaty, in response to repeated overtures by Gaddafi for a closer, more formal union between the two countries; and, for a brief period, Arabic had become a compulsory subject in Maltese secondary schools.

 The Islamic Centre of Paola, was founded in 1978 by the World Islamic Call Society, together with a Muslim school called the Maryam al-Batool school.

 In 1984 the Mariam Al-Batool Mosque was officially opened by Muammar Gaddafi in Malta, two years after its completion.

-Mario Farrugia Borg, later part of the personal office of Prime Minister Joseph Muscat, was the first Maltese public officer to take an oath on the Koran when co-opted into the Qormi local council in 1998.
+Mario Farrugia Borg, later part of the personal office of Prime Minister Joseph Muscat, was the first Maltese public officer to take an oath on the Quran when co-opted into the Qormi local council in 1998.

 In 2003, of the estimated 3,000 Muslims in Malta, approximately 2,250 were foreigners, approximately 600 were naturalised citizens, and approximately 150 were native-born Maltese.

 In 2008, a second translation of Qur’an into Maltese by professor Martin Zammit was published.
 By 2010, there were approximately 6,000 Muslims in Malta—most of whom are Sunni and foreigners.
 (Note: The National Statistics Office (NSO) of Malta has never conducted a census that records the numbers of Muslims in Malta.)

 The 2021 Census in Malta found that the Muslim population grew from 6,000 in 2010 to 17,454 in 2021, mainly foreigners, totalling 3.9% of the population.
-Of these, a small amount, 1,746, are Maltese citizens.